Working Family Caregivers

 Considering the needs of family caregivers is an emerging workplace issue, rooted in current societal changes.
 In the 1980’s, as women headed into the workforce, childcare became an HR issue.
 Now, as the population is aging; and as technology, medical and home care capabilities are advancing - family caregiving is becoming today’s workplace issue.
 As organizations in the 80’s couldn’t avoid hiring women, no company today can avoid hiring employees who also happen to be family caregivers.

 Supporting caregiving employees is a benefit to employers of all sizes.
-Below are three strategies for supporting caregiving employees.

-1. Cultivate a “caregiver-friendly” culture.
+One.
+Cultivate a “caregiver-friendly” culture.

 Employer acceptance of work-life issues promotes employee acceptance of them.
 Managers and supervisors are the gatekeepers.
 It’s important for leaders to make it OK to be a caregiver, to use available benefits and dependent care policies.